heibochu/Coursera_Getting_and_Cleaning_Data---Peer-Assessment-1/README.md

 The R script assumes that the file can be run, as is, within a working directory.
 No renaming of files should be done by the user.

+As the data sets do not have parent - foreign keys linking them together, the raw data is assumed to be ordered correctly as is (ie., x data, y data, and subject data are all matched correctly in their raw form).

 ### Step 1 - Merges the training and the test sets to create one data set.
 ===========
 The data is can be divided into three parts
 * subject data: ID of person who performed an activity, ranged 1 to 30
 * y data: ID of activity performed by subject
-* x data: measurement data of subject performing activity, from an accelerometer using the Samsung Galaxy S smartphone
+* x data: measurement data of subject performing activity, from an accelerometer using the Samsung Galaxy S smartphone.
+This data is in units of triaxial angular velocity.

 Each set of data is further subdivided into `training` and `test` components.